scala-ide/scalariform/README.rst

 ===========

 Scalariform is a code formatter for Scala 2.8.
-It is a library and a stand-alone command line tool, with integrations for Eclipse, TextMate and sbt.
+It is a library and a stand-alone command line tool, with integrations for Eclipse, ENSIME, TextMate and sbt.
 Currently, Scalariform supports only a limited set of options, although it is intended to be compatible with the recommendations of the `Scala Style Guide`_ (see below).
 Please let me know what other features people would like.